technomancy/leiningen/doc/DEPLOY.md

 ### Authentication

-Private repositories need authentication credentials.
+Deploying and reading from private repositories needs authentication credentials.
 Check your repository's documentation for details, but you'll usually need to provide either a `:username`/`:password` combination or a `:private-key` location with or without a `:passphrase`.
 Leiningen will prompt you for a password if you haven't set up credentials, but it's convenient to set it so you don't have to re-enter it every time you want to deploy.
 You will need [gpg](http://www.gnupg.org/) installed and a key pair configured.

 First write your credentials map to `~/.lein/credentials.clj` like so: